hpoharvard/logs/README.md

 the site that the user last visited.
 This site provided a link to the current site.
 Geocoding the IP address of the client that made the request using (http://freegeoip.net/)

-2. (crawl.py) Python script to crawl a folders, identify all tif files and if there is an equivalent pdf file, if not create a pdf file.
+2. (crawl.py) Python script to crawl the PIRC Vault folders, identify all tif files and the corrispondent pdf file.
+If a corrispondet
+PDF file does not exist then a new one will be created.
 The script use the img2pdf lib (https://github.com/josch/img2pdf)